This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - In a medium saucepan, combine the water, corn syrup, and granulated sugar.
 Place the pan over medium-high heat, and stir until the sugar dissolves.

-- Continue to cook the candy without stirring until it reads 290-295 degrees Fahrenheit (143-146 C) on the thermometer.
-Watch the temperature carefully--a lower temperature might produce sticky candy, while a higher temperature runs the risk of producing green candy!
+- Continue to cook the candy without stirring until it reads 290 degrees Fahrenheit (143 C) on the thermometer.
+Watch the temperature carefully–a lower temperature might produce sticky candy, while a higher temperature runs the risk of producing green candy!

-- Once set, break it into small pieces by hand.
-For the complete “crystal meth” experience, place the pieces in a large zip-top bag and smash them with a rolling pin until they are crushed.
-Store the candy in an airtight container at room temperature.
+- Once set, break it into small pieces.
+For the complete Breaking Bad experience, place the pieces in a large zip-top bag and smash them with a rolling pin until they are crushed, and place in small baggies to serve.

 Our recipes are developed using weight measurements, and we highly recommend using a kitchen scale for baking whenever possible.
 However, if you prefer to use cups, volume measurements are provided as well.
 PLEASE NOTE: the adage “8 oz = 1 cup” is NOT true when speaking about weight, so don’t be concerned if the measurements don’t fit this formula.Click here to learn more about baking measurements and conversion.